uestc-fzk/notebook/中间件/Kafka/kafka.md

 	// 4.监听消息
 	go func(cancelContext context.Context) {
 		for {
+			// `Consume` should be called inside an infinite loop, when a
+			// server-side rebalance happens, the consumer session will need to be
-			if err := consumerGroup.Consume(cancelContext, topics, &cgh); err != nil {
+			// recreated to get the new claims if err := consumerGroup.Consume(cancelContext, topics, &cgh); err != nil {
 				panic("Error from consumer:" + err.Error())
 			}